 Government travel advisories highlight tensions and the danger of banditry on the following border points:

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Are you insured for riding a motorbike in Thailand?
-Do you need a license?
+Should you ride a motorbike in Thailand?
+What are the risks?
 Find out all the essential information before you rent two wheels.

 Nomad Ronan offers his tips on Thai culture, how to save money, how to stay safe, useful Thai phrases to learn, and the best time of year to go to Thailand.